 To prevent extensive load on the CPU, you should close any applications that are not being used.

-Also make sure you do not have non-essential background applications running.
+Also, make sure you do not have non-essential background applications running.
 You can check this through the “Processes” tab in the Task Manager.

 Uninstall any background app that you do not use.
-This can include a game client, an anti-virus software, a face-time app like Skype etc.
+This can include a game client, an anti-virus software, a face-time app like Skype, etc.

 Also Read: Why Does My PC Randomly Turn Off?

-A higher voltage input means more electricity needed and, thus, more heat generated.
+A higher voltage input means more electricity is needed and, thus, more heat is generated.
 Even when done right, the overclocking of the CPU will result in higher idle temperatures.
 The issue can get worse if the overclocking is not done correctly.

 Also Read: Does My Motherboard Support Overclocking?